-The Racing Rules of the National iceboat Authority (available at https://ice.idniyra.org/yearbook, select National Iceboat Authority Resources) shall prevail, supplemented by the following Association rules:
+The Racing Rules of the National iceboat Authority (available at idniyra.org), select National Iceboat Authority Resources) shall prevail, supplemented by the following Association rules:

 A. Failure to use the parking brake at any time that the yacht is left unattended with sail up, may result in disqualification for the entire regatta if damage or injury results and the Race Committee deems it appropriate.